tijme/not-your-average-web-crawler/README.md

 First make sure you're on [Python 3.6](https://www.python.org/) or higher.
 Then run the command below to install N.Y.A.W.C.

 `pip install --upgrade nyawc`

+## Documentation

+Please refer to the [wiki](https://github.com/tijme/not-your-average-web-crawler) for all the documentation on N.Y.A.W.C.

 ## Example usage